Travel Like a Local in Kolkata, India

 For western outfits at a reasonable price, I always prefer many boutique shops on Sudder Street, I love those designs a lot.
 You can here also explore Sreeleathers which is best for trendy travel bags.
 And one more must-visit shopping destinations mostly for girls is Gariahat market.
 Try once; you’ll understand why should you shop from here.

 Here at a meager price, you’ll get stylish and classy outfits, but no quality guarantees from the street one and for that you try inside wholesale markets here.
 You can also go shopping with much discounts in Big Bazaar and Baazar Kolkata on Lindsay Street.
 And New Market is always the most popular shopping destination for all in Kolkata.

 Shopping at New Market Kolkata

 Lastly, I always enjoy conversations with locals.
-Hey, Hi, Hello, Namaste… Lets’s start and trust me, you’ll love and enjoy your traveling.
-And that’s the best thing about your journey, here you get the chance to know yourself again and again with something new always 😉
+Hey, Hi, Hello, Namaste… Let’s start and trust me; you’ll love and enjoy your traveling.
+And that’s the best thing about your journey; here you get the chance to know yourself again and again with something new always 😉

-One of my friend was right to say once “We are bound to fall in love with Kolkata for various good reasons“.
-Truly, we are 🙂 and so next I’m coming to explore with various tasty foods in Kolkata you must try once.
-Stay Tuned…..
+One of my friends was right to say once “We are bound to fall in love with Kolkata for various good reasons“.
+Truly, we are 🙂 Furthermore, you might like to read the ultimate travel guide on Kolkata before your trip.